Celine's Slimane unveils 70s show in Paris as Balmain rebels

 With signature excess, large 80s shoulders and ultra-cinched corset-like waists captured a notion of hyper-femininity, pushed to its limits.

 One truncated dress, with a sheer spliced waist, sported black and white horizontal stripes — nature's patterning to indicate danger.
-It had guests snapping at their cameras.
+It had guests snapping from their cameras.

-American actress Shailene Woodley — wearing a peak796ed shouldered Balmain look of her own — watched from the front row.
+American actress Shailene Woodley — wearing a peaked-shouldered Balmain look of her own — watched from the front row.

-Though designs clearly aimed to strengthen a woman's natural form, some of the layered dropped-waist looks had some issues with proportion and made even these six foot gazelle-like waifs looks square.
+Though designs clearly aimed to strengthen a woman's natural form, some of the dropped-waist looks had problems in their proportion and made the six foot gazelle-like models appear square.

 MIYAKE: IN IT FOR THE "DOUGH DOUGH"